deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 One of the techs by the airlock echoed the call - "Clear the deck!" and they filed out.
 Once it had cycled and the light above it indicated full seal, Firth nodded to the guys, they exchanged fist-bumps, and he touched his helmet again.
 “CIC, RIGHTEOUS, go for doors.
 I say again, we're go for doors.”

-The acknowledgement was lost as a siren hooted five times – giving plenty of warning to anyone who might need to dash to hit the emergency button – and then the gravity went away.
+The acknowledgement was lost as a siren hooted five times---giving plenty of warning to anyone who might need to dash to hit the emergency button---and then the gravity went away.
 So did the air, brushed to the corners of the room and held in place by a forcefield that swept the deck empty.
 They all glanced at one another, checking for any signs of distress.
 Everyone's suit was working fine, and they watched the huge flight deck doors push outwards and then split into two halves, which both swung aside.

 Naked stars yawned at Adam from incomprehensibly far away, somehow made to feel close and dangerous by the fact that literally nothing separated him from them save distance and his EV-MASS.
 All he could hear was the faint muffled sound of his own heart, his own digestion, and the rush of air into and out of his mask past his ears.